 Hospital Buggy Service: (minimum time commitment four hours per week) Transporting patients within the Royal Berkshire Hospital in golf type buggies.
 They operate on level 2 of the hospital but the drivers will take you to the nearest lift/stairs should you need to access a ward or department on another floor.
 The main pick-up is main reception on level 2.
 Drivers need to have a valid UK driving licence.

 Hospital Radio: (minimum commitment two hours per week) Supporting the radio service for the hospital including visiting wards to get requests then delivering live shows in the evenings and at weekends.
-There is more information about the Radio here.
-You can apply directly with them by contacting their chairman.
+There is more information on the Hospital Radio Reading page.

 In-Patient Survey Team: (minimum time commitment two hours per week).
 Carrying out ongoing surveys with patients and carers on behalf of the Trust to find out about their experiences.
 This role would suit those who want to engage more closely with patients but also see different wards around the Hospital.

 Medical Museum: Supporting the museum for the benefit of the public.
 The museum is open on the first and third Sunday every month.
 Volunteering is on a rota basis.
-You can find out more information about the Museum here.
+There's more information on the Berkshire Medical Heritage Centre Facebook page

 Patient Actors: (minimum time commitment two hours per week) Helping support the training of new nurses by acting as a patient and following a brief.
 The dates and times for these sessions vary depending on when actors are required but are usually on weekdays during the daytime.
 This is organised by our Trust Education Team.

 Patient Leaders: Patient leaders work closely with Trust staff representing the views of patients and their carers.
 Patient Leaders are provided with training to enable them to fulfil the role.
-More information can be found here.
+More information can be found on our Patient Involvement page.

 Pharmacy Runners: (minimum time commitment two hours per week) Taking medicines from the Pharmacy around to the wards and helping with other jobs around the Pharmacy department.
 This role requires the volunteer to be quite physically fit as there is a lot of walking back and forth to the wards across our large site.
 This role is required during the morning weekdays.

 Royal Berkshire Charity: (minimum time commitment two hours per week) Helping support the work of the Trust Charity, for example, administrative work in the office or promoting and organising fundraising activities.
 It might also include helping at specific events, such as Reading Half Marathon or acting as a representative of the Charity at events where they need speakers.
-More information can be found here.
+Volunteer with the Royal Berks Charity.